-- 3. While JMAF strongly believes that it in no way caused, even partially, the collapse of CTS, and that the collapse was caused by other factors unrelated to the construction of 87 Park, it will accept Plaintiffs' allegations as true for purposes of this Motion to Dismiss.
-However, the Court should be aware that certain critical allegations in the Complaint are in error, including but not limited to: (1) JMAF did not select or design the use of sheet piles or the foundation system; (2) ASAP Installations (JMAF's subcontractor) did not drive piles for 87 Park- they were auger cast piles drilled into the ground, a non-hazardous activity; and (3) dewatering was accomplished as directed by the Owner and its consultants. - 4.
-Plaintiffs contend that although the 87 Park Defendants knew their construction activities dangerously undermined CTS' structural stability, these deficiencies were pushed aside "for the sake of greed, speed, or most likely, both..."
-See Second Amended Complaint ("SAC") at para.
-86. - 5.
-The Complaint attempts to raise two causes of action against JMAF for negligence (Count III) and strict liability (Count IV).
-Plaintiffs allege that JMAF was negligent in four areas stemming from the construction of 87 Park: (1) vibrations, (2) dewatering, (3) excavation and (4) water diversion.
-For vibrations, Plaintiffs address those generated by sheet pile driving and soil compaction activities at 87 Park.
+- 6. In addition, the Association lacks standing to bring claims for wrongful death, personal injury and loss of personal property which inherently belong to the individual Plaintiffs, and not to the Association per Ch.
+718. - 7.
+While JMAF strongly believes that it in no way caused, even partially, the collapse of CTS, and that the collapse was caused by other factors unrelated to the construction of 87 Park, it will accept The Association's allegations as true for purposes of this Motion to Dismiss.
+However, the Court should again be made aware that certain critical allegations in the Crossclaim are in error, including but not limited to: (1) JMAF did not select or design the use of sheet piles or the foundation system; (2) ASAP Installations (JMAF's subcontractor) did not drive piles for 87 Park- they were auger cast piles drilled into the ground, a non-hazardous activity; and (3) dewatering was accomplished as directed by the Owner and its consultants. - 8.
+The Crossclaim attempts to raise the same two causes of action against JMAF for negligence (Count X) and strict liability (Count XI) as raised by Plaintiffs.
+The Association alleges that JMAF was negligent in four areas stemming from the construction of 87 Park: (1) vibrations, (2) dewatering, (3) excavation and (4) water diversion.
+For vibrations, the Association addresses those allegedly generated by sheet pile driving and soil compaction activities at 87 Park.
 The dewatering process concerned removing and controlling the presence of groundwater and storm water to facilitate construction of the foundation for 87 Park.
-The excavation and water diversion referenced in the Complaint refer to the construction of a beach access walkway in a portion of what was formerly 87th Terrace separating CTS from the property where 87 Park was built.
-Plaintiffs allege that JMAF and the 87 Park Defendants excavated against the CTS south foundational wall and sloped the walkway toward the CTS wall, leading to water intrusion.
+The excavation and water diversion referenced in the Crossclaim refer to the construction of a beach access walkway in a portion of what was formerly 87th Terrace separating CTS from the property where 87 Park was built.
+The Association alleges that JMAF and the 87 Park Defendants excavated against the CTS south foundational wall and sloped the walkway toward the CTS wall, leading to water intrusion.